 According to Peters (1931), the lithic assemblage included 5000 pieces.
 The current re-examination includes 1461 pieces from a total number of slightly more than 2200 available artifacts.
 Thus, we assume that Peters was providing more of an estimate of the number of finds.
-The majority of the lithics are stored in the Museum Schloss Hellenstein in Heidenheim.
+The majority of the lithics are kept in the storage facility of the Historische Museen Stadt Heidenheim.
 Most of the modified pieces, which were formerly thought to be of importance, are housed in the LMW.
 A few pieces are stored with the faunal remains in the SMNS.